 One of my top advice for bloggers who want traffic from Pinterest is to join group boards.
 And there are bloggers who have joined tens of them but see no traffic… why?!

-Well, here’s the reason: you have to actually join ACTIVE and BIG group boards.
+Well, here’s the reason: you have to actually join ACTIVE and RELEVANT group boards.
 What do I mean with this?

 The most important metric to track is board followers.
 So even if the board has thousands of pins and hundreds of pinners – it has no worth if there are no followers!